+Code: MGT25072 5 Credits | Semester V Total Lectures Required - 75 process of Entrepreneurship.

-- A. INTRODUCTION: The objective of this paper is to thoroughly make students understand the process of Entrepreneurship. - B. COURSE OUTCOMES: At the end of the course, students will be able to: - CO 1: Acquire the necessary knowledge and experience in order to understand the problems in Entrepreneurship. - CO 2 Ability to analyze and select the most appropriate methods and tools for the solution of problems related to Setting up, Organizing of finance and other resources, scheduling of their project, its implementation and all the aspects of Enterprise Management.
-They will also get to know about various Institutional assistance available to Small enterprises. - CO 3: Explain the evolutionary course of Entrepreneurship development and correlate its importance in the present context. - CO 4: Students will be able to recognize opportunities and take Entrepreneurial decisions as and when opportunities arise. - CO 5: Graduates will be able to implement various tools of effective utilization of all the resources.
+A. INTRODUCTION: The objective of this paper is to thoroughly make students understand the

+B. COURSE OUTCOMES: At the end of the course, students will be able to:

+[CO.1].
+Acquire the necessary knowledge and experience in order to understand the problems in Entrepreneurship.

+[CO.2].
+Analyze and select the most appropriate methods and tools for the solution of problems related to Setting up, Organizing of finance and other resources, scheduling of their project, its implementation and all the aspects of Enterprise Management.
+They will also get to know about various Institutional assistance available to Small enterprises.

+[CO.3].
+Explain the evolutionary course of Entrepreneurship development and correlate its importance in the present context.

+[CO.4].
+Recognize opportunities and take Entrepreneurial decisions as and when opportunities arise.

+[CO.5].
+Implement various tools of effective utilization of all the resources.

 Criteria Description Maximum Marks

 Internal Assessment Internal Examination 20

 (Summative) Assignment + Attendance 10 (5+5)

 End Term Exam (Summative) End Term Examination 70

 Total 100

 Attendance (Formative) A minimum of 75% Attendance is required to be maintained by a

 student to be qualified for taking up the End Semester examination.

-The allowance of 25% includes all types of leaves including n
+The allowance of 25% includes all types of leaves including medical

 leaves.

 D. SYLLABUS: The Entrepreneurial Perspective: Why study ETP?
 The nature and importance of entrepreneurs, The entrepreneurial and entrepreneurial mind - the individual entrepreneur.
 Creating and Starting The Venture: Creativity and Business idea, Project identification, search of a Business idea identification of project identification of Business opportunities.
 The Business plan - the marketing plan - the financial plan - the organizational plan, Case Study I on Tying the Knots of global success.
 Financing the New Venture: Sources of capital, Informal risk capital and venture capital.
-Entrepreneurship

-Development: Role of EDI's, NIESBUD, NSIC.
+Entrepreneurship Development: Role of EDI's, NIESBUD, NSIC.
 Role of DIC'S in promoting entrepreneurial decision making.
-Managing, Growing and Ending the Venture, Career Options of Entrepreneurship: Launch - managing early growth, Expansion - going public - ending the venture Case Study II on Making light of competition, Entrepreneurship as - Job providers, Role of Entrepreneur in economic Development, Setting up of a small industry - an overview of steps involved, Sickness in small Industries-Reasons & Remedies.
+Managing, Growing and Ending the Venture, Career Options of Entrepreneurship: Launch - managing early growth, Expansion - going public - ending the venture Case Study II on Making light of competition, Entrepreneurship as - Job providers, Role of Entrepreneur in economic Development,

+Setting up of a small industry - an overview of steps involved, Sickness in small Industries-Reasons & Remedies.